 This post may contain affiliate links which means I may receive a commission if you click a link and purchase something that I’ve recommended – at no extra cost to you, of course.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure here.

 1. Adjust your mindset.
-Remove as much stress & negativity.
+Remove as much stress and negativity.
 We get to choose what we allow in our lives and what we want to get rid of.
+I would recommend you consider positive affirmations to help get you in the right mindset.

 2. Self-care.
 What makes you happy?
 Is there a hobby you haven’t made time for?
 Travel?
 Reading?
 Having a glass of wine in silence?
 It’s important because how will you be able to take care of your home if you are not mentally or physically well.
 Take a day or two off.
 Find childcare and just do you!
 If you don’t have the option of someone watching your kids, you can find times throughout the day that they are occupied (ex. nap time, playing, etc).
 If you need a lil ‘me time’ be sure to grab your FREE printable checklist with 65 Self Care Ideas for the Everyday Fatigue Mom.